TheoNshimyimana/calculator-app/README.md

-# Simple Calcualtor With 4 Operators
+# Simple Calcualtor With 4 Operations
-.add
-.subtract
-.multiply
-.divide
+add,
+subtract,
+multiply
+and
+divide